HIV and AIDS Center

 Antigen-Antibody Combination Tests

-Fourth generation antigen-antibody combination tests detect the presence of antibody as well as the p24 protein (antigen) of HIV, a protein that is present immediately after viral infection.
+Antigen-antibody combination tests (fourth generation tests) detect the presence of antibody as well as the p24 protein (antigen) of HIV, a protein that is present immediately after viral infection.6,8

-- Fourth generation HIV-1/HIV-2 immunoassays are recommended for first-line use in the CDC guideline updates.
-The sensitivity and specificity of these tests approach 100% in chronic HIV infection A list of commonly used assays can be found on the FDA website.
-Fourth generation tests can confirm
+- Fourth generation HIV-1/HIV-2 immunoassays are recommended for first-line use in the CDC guideline updates, and are the preferred test.9 The sensitivity and specificity of these tests approach 100% in chronic HIV infection A list of commonly used assays can be found on the FDA website.7

-- According to the CDC algorithm, no further tests are required if a fourth generation test is negative.
-However, if there is a possibility of very early infection leading to a non-reactive initial antigen/antibody immunoassay, such as when recent HIV exposure is suspected or reported, then conduct an HIV-1 nucleic acid test (NAT) or request a new specimen and repeat the algorithm according to CDC guidance.
+- According to the January 2018 CDC algorithm, no further tests are required if a fourth generation test is negative.
+However, if there is a possibility of very early infection leading to a non-reactive initial antigen/antibody immunoassay, such as when recent HIV exposure is suspected or reported, then conduct an HIV-1 RNA test or request a new specimen and repeat the algorithm according to CDC guidance.8

 - If the test is positive, a further confirmatory HIV-1/HIV-2 antibody differentiation immunoassay is recommended.
-Selection of a test that also determines if the patient is infected with HIV-2, HIV-2, or both is suggested, as this can affect treatment choices.
+Selection of a test that also determines if the patient is infected with HIV-1, HIV-2, or both is suggested, as this can affect treatment choices.8

 These tests can allow earlier diagnosis and treatment of HIV disease.
 Additionally, the fourth generation tests may play a role in preventing spread of infection due to earlier diagnosis and counseling on behavior modification.